davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-All other nodes use a client that sends RPCs to the server, like this:
+And the other nodes &mdash; the "followers" &mdash; might work like this:

 ```
 client {